 The Company engages in securities lending to generate additional income.
 Certain securities from its portfolio are lent to other institutions for short periods.
 Collateral exceeding the fair value of the securities lent, is deposited by the borrower with a lending agent, usually a securities custodian, and maintained by the lending agent until the underlying security has been returned to us.
 The fair value of the securities lent is monitored on a daily basis with additional collateral obtained or refunded as the fair values fluctuate.
-Collateral primarily consists of Canadian federal and provincial government securities and cash and cash equivalents.
+Collateral primarily consists of Canadian federal and provincial government securities and cash equivalents.
 Certain arrangements allow us to invest the cash collateral received for the securities lent.
 The carrying values of the securities lent approximate their fair values.
-The carrying values of the securities lent and the related collateral held are \$1,467 and \$1,546 as at December 31, 2017 (\$1,483 and \$1,562 as at December 31, 2016).
+The carrying values of the securities lent approximate their fair values.
+The carrying values of the securities lent approximate their fair values.
+The carrying values of the securities and \$1,546 as at December 31, 2017 (\$1,483 and \$1,562 as at December 31, 2016).